 Oil Spills

 The Problem: Oil spills from exploration for and transportation of oil and gas, as well as from urban and agricultural run-off, pose substantial risks to marine turtles and to the habitats they rely upon.
-Oil from spills and leaks that sit on the surface of the water doesn't really stick to sea turtles like it would to other marine species.
-But oil can get in their eyes, on their skin, and in their lungs when they come to the surface to breathe.
+Oil from spills and leaks that sit on the surface can result in sea turtles inhaling oil and its vapors into their lungs, swallowing oil while feeding, and becoming coated in oil, to the point of becoming entirely mired and unable to swim.
+Oil is often also found drifting in the water column or can be disturbed from the sediments on the ocean bottom.
 Although turtles maybe the toughest in terms of resisting some of the immediate physical damage from oil spills, they have proved to be more vulnerable to chemical exposure that happens indirectly through the food they eat.
 Not only do larger spills pose a problem for the turtles, studies have shown that continuous exposure over time will weaken a sea turtle's overall health, making it more susceptible to other dangers.

 Because sea turtles are highly migratory - spending different life-history stages in different habitats - sea turtles are vulnerable to oil spills at all life stages: eggs on the beach, post-hatchlings and juveniles in the open ocean gyres, subadults in nearshore habitats, and adults migrating between nesting and foraging grounds and on the nesting beach.